 For backwards compatibility, PC2 still supports two additional initialization files: reject.ini and sites.ini.
 The reject.ini file was used in older versions of the system to specify the “reject messages” which judges could send to teams when a submission failed to solve a problem, while the sites.ini file was used to specify information for additional sites in a multi-site contest.
 Both of these functions have been incorporated into the configuration mechanisms described in the chapter on Interactive Contest Configuration, and use of these additional initialization files is deprecated and support for them may be removed in future versions of the system.

-See Appendix P for more information about the format and content of the reject.ini.
+See the Appendices for more information about the format and content of the reject.ini file.

 PC2 Startup Procedures